mbaurin/go-webserv/README.md

-# Mini go webserver
+# Mini go Webserver

-This is a very little go webserver
+This is a very little go Webserver

 The structure of the server :